ChaosDynamix/Arcadia/_docs/_library/installation-image/mirror-site.md

+---
+title: Mirror site
+category: installation image
+description: |
+  Mirror sites or mirrors are replicas of other websites or any network node.
+The concept of mirroring applies to network services accessible through any protocol, such as HTTP or FTP.

+  Such sites have different URLs than the original site, but host identical or near-identical content.
+Mirror sites are often located in a different geographic region than the original, or upstream site.
+---

+# {{ page.title }}

+## Table of contents
+{: .no_toc .text-delta}

+1. TOC
+{:toc}

+---

 ## Identify the mirror sites for your location
 1. Open your browser and go to the [Arch Linux Pacman Mirrorlist Generator](https://www.archlinux.org/mirrorlist/)
 1. Filter the mirrors site with your country, HTTPS protocol and a mirror status